VT-ASIM-LAB/continental_radar_driver/README.md

 Examples
 --------

-See the `ars_40X.launch` file in the `continental_radar_driver/launch` directory that is used to launch the ARS 404-21 and ARS-408-21.
+See the `ars_40X.launch` file in the `continental_radar_driver/launch` directory that is used to launch the ARS 404-21 and ARS 408-21.

 Original ARS_40X Documentation
 ==============================